-The Saugeen Ojibway Nation (SON) took the unusual step in 1994 of filing a lawsuit in the Ontario Superior Court of Justice to settle long-standing land claims, after years of frustrating talks with government officials.
+The Saugeen Ojibway Nation (SON) took the unusual step in 1994 of filing a lawsuit in the Ontario Superior Court of Justice to settle long-standing land claims after years frustration with the government-sanctioned process.

 The lawsuit’s claims for compensation and damages are enormous: many billions of dollars.
 It’s obvious that, if and when this case is settled in favour of SON, in or out of court, it will involve payment of compensation and damages in the form of land.

 SON includes the Saugeen First Nation and the Chippewas of Nawash First Nation, whose ancestors once inhabited a huge area as far south as present-day Goderich on the Lake Huron shoreline, as far east as the Nottawasaga River near Collingwood, and north to Tobermory.
 That traditional SON area includes most of present-day Bruce and Grey counties.
 A treaty with the Crown in 1836 greatly diminished the SON occupation of that area.
 But the First Nations were promised protection from further intrusion by settlers on their remaining lands on the Saugeen Peninsula, now also known as the Bruce Peninsula.
 However, that promise was broken, and in 1854, as a result of the controversial signing of Treaty 72, the Saugeen Nations lost control of most of their remaining territory on the peninsula.
 Treaty 72, and issues related to it, are the subject of the 1994 lawsuit.